emilio2192/task-easy/README.md

 # Documentation
-The code is built on java spring boot.
+The code is built on java spring boot with JAVA 8.

 ### **Host:** http://localhost:8080/available